 The dual-port RAM has a fast access time, and the two ports are completely independent of one another.
 This means that the activity on the left port cannot slow the access time of the right port.
-The ports are identical in function to standard CMOS static RAMs an can be read from, or written to, at the same time with the only possible conflict arising from simultaneous writing to, or a simultaneous READ/WRITE operation on. а non-semaphore location.
+The ports are identical in function to standard CMOS static RAMs and can be read from. or written to, at the same time with the only possible conflict arising from simultaneous writing to, or a READ/WRITE operation simultaneous on. а non-semaphore location.
 Semaphores are protected against such ambiguous situations and may be used by the system program to prevent conflicts in the non-semaphore segment of the dual-port RAM.
 The devices have an automatic power-down feature controlled by \overline{CS} , the dual-port RAM select and \overline{SEM} , the semaphore enable.
 The \overline{CS} and \overline{SEM} pins control on-chip-power-down circuitry that permits the port concerned to go into stand-by mode when not selected.
-These conditions are shown in table 1 where \overline{CS} and \overline{SEM} are both high.
+This conditions is shown in table 1 where \overline{CS} and \overline{SEM} are both high.

-Systems most suitable to use the M 67005 are based upon multiple processors or controllers and are typically very high-speed, software controlled or software-intensive systems.
-These systems can benefit from the performance enhancement offered by the M67005 hardware semaphores, which provide a lock-out mechanism without the need for complex programming.
+Systems best able to exploit the M 67024 are based around multiple processors or controllers and are typically very high-speed, software controlled or software-intensive systems.
+These systems can benefit from the performance enhancement offered by the M 67024 hardware semaphores, which provide a lock-out mechanism without the need for complex programming.

 Software handshaking between processors offers the maximum level of system flexibility by permitting shared resources to be allocated in varying configurations.
-The M 67005 does not use its semaphore flags to control any resources through hardware, thus allowing the system designer total flexibility in system architecture.
+The M 67024 does not use its semaphore flags to control any resources through hardware, thus allowing the system designer total flexibility in system architecture.

-An advantage of using sempahores rather than the more usual methods of hardware arbitration is that neither processor ever incurs wait states.
+An advantage of using semaphores rather than the more usual methods of hardware arbitration is that neither processor ever incurs wait states.
 This can prove a considerable advantage in very high speed systems.